-Wendy, we’d like your help finding a reliable airline ticket consolidator for a July trip to Hong Kong for five of us.
+Wendy, we’d like your help finding a reliable airline ticket consolidator for a July trip for five of us.
 We need two business-class and three economy tickets on the same plane.
 Thank you for any guidance you can give us. —Bonnie

 Bonnie, for business-class consolidator airline tickets, you might try Blake Fleetwood of Cook Travel, a boutique consolidator with 35 years of experience and a high level of personalized service.
-Blake negotiates low fares with all the major airlines to just about every international destination, mostly in business or first class; his best deals are to Europe, Asia, and South America.
-Look to Blake when you have some flexibility in your travel dates, so that his team can peruse the options to find you the best deal.
+Blake negotiates low fares with all the major airlines to just about every international destination, mostly in business or first class; his best deals are to Europe, South America, and Asia.
+Look to him when you have some flexibility in your travel dates, so that his team can peruse the options to find you the best deal.